How to find Water in the Wilderness

 Rocks and boulders

 Large stones can hold water underneath them for some time after it rains.
-A good place to check if you’re in a rocky area is the ground at the bottom of steep rock faces in a place were all the rain that hits the rocks will run off into.
+A good place to check if you’re in a rocky area is the ground at the bottom of steep rock faces in a place where all the rain that hits the rocks will run off into.
 Dig a hole in the ground at the base of the rock and it should fill up with a small amount of water.
 This method depends heavily on the climate and area you are in.

 Green patches

-In areas the earth isn’t consistently moist like in hotter regions, looks for areas where there are more plants growing or the grass is longer than anywhere else as this suggests the area gets more water than the surrounding land.
+In areas where the earth isn’t consistently moist like in hotter regions, look for areas where there are more plants growing or the grass is longer than anywhere else as this suggests the area gets more water than the surrounding land.
 Digging a hole here will provide a much higher chance of it collecting water.

 Large leaf plants

-Plants with large leaves tend to collect water where the leaf meets the stem after it rains and even though its a tiny amount per stem its better than nothing.
+Plants with large leaves tend to collect water where the leaf meets the stem after it rains and even though it’s a tiny amount per stem it’s better than nothing.

 Follow the animals